HaydenMacDonald/Ivey-BA-R-Workshop/README.md

 # Ivey-BA-R-Workshop
-Files from Ivey Business Analytics R Workshop held on February 28, 2019
+Files from the Ivey Business Analytics R Workshop that I ran on February 28, 2019